Rate this article

 Key generative AI modalities to be leveraged in ecommerce

-According to DataHorizzon Research, the generative AI for ecommerce market is anticipated to grow from $4.2 billion in 2022 to $18.2 billion by 2032.
+According to Precedence Research, the generative AI for ecommerce is anticipated to grow from $833.11 million in 2024 to over $3,519 million by 2034.
 The growth this rapid can be partly attested to the fact that gen AI is a highly functional smart application that exists across multiple modalities.
-Gen AI content can be delivered in text, images, videos, audio, and even 3D representations
+Gen AI content can be delivered in text, images, videos, audio, and even 3D representations.

 Below, we’ve listed the key modalities of generative AI ecommerce and the specific use cases it targets in the industry.